Who would have thought that a virtual farm animal could cause such a stir in a children’s game that it would cause the kids’ app ratings to drop?

 The aim of Papumba’s new app is to help children explore animal names, sounds and habitats in a fun and educational way.
 This is part of the company’s broader mission to provide a full preschool curriculum to children all over the world so that they have access to quality education.

 This latest version of Animal World includes games that encourage children to expand their knowledge about nature and even meet speech development milestones faster.
-The app is available in iOS as paid-for product, while Google Play offers a freemium model that provides in-app purchases.
+The app is available in iOS as a paid-for product, while Google Play offers a freemium model that provides in-app purchases.

 View Comments